 Fall registration typically starts after the Spring season concludes in July and can run through August.

-How often do they practice and how often are games?
+How often are practices and games?

-• T-Ball practices 1 to 2 times per week with games on Saturdays and an occasional game during the week. (total commitment: 2 days per week)
+- T-Ball practices 1 to 2 times per week with games on Saturdays and an occasional game during the week. (total commitment: 2 days per week)

-• Machine or Coach pitch and Minors practice 1 to 2 times per week with games 1 to 2 times per week on both Saturdays and during the week. . (total commitment: 2-3 days per week)
+- Machine or Coach pitch and Minors practice 1 to 2 times per week with games 1 to 2 times per week on both Saturdays and during the week. . (total commitment: 2-3 days per week)

-• Majors practice 2- 5 days a week before the season begins and then 1-2 days a week during the season.
+- Majors practice 2- 5 days a week before the season begins and then 1-2 days a week during the season.
 Games are 2-3 days a week mostly during weekdays, makeups are on Saturdays. . (total commitment: 3-5 days per week)

 How long is the season?